nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2024-03-18-what_is_a_sole_proprietorship.md

 A Sole Proprietorship is the simplest business entity you can run because there is no registration process or special tax regulations.

-In fact, it’s not really a business entity at all.
+It’s not a business entity at all.

 By being the “sole” provider of all the services, **You** are the business.